Doubly-linked lists¶

 operation.
 Here is the un-annotated version:

-#include "./headers.h"
+#include "./headers.test.h"

-#include "./dllist_and_int.h"
+#include "./dllist_and_int.test.h"

-struct dllist_and_int *remove(struct dllist *n)
+struct dllist_and_int *remove_current(struct dllist *n)

 {